 Talk to your super fund first: making a complaint

 Although AFCA is a new dispute resolution body, the existing procedure for making a complaint remains in place.
 Initially, all complaints must be made to the super fund or financial services provider’s internal dispute resolution (IDR) team.
-It is compulsory to try to resolve a dispute through the IDR before seeking help from AFCA (For information on the complaints process, see SuperGuide articles Problem with your adviser or super fund?
-A 2-step plan to resolve it! and Super complaints: What happens when your super fund lets you down?).
+It is compulsory to try to resolve a dispute through the IDR before seeking help from AFCA (For information on the complaints process, see SuperGuide articles What to do if you have a problem with your super fund or financial adviser and How to make a complaint about your super fund).

 Note: Now that AFCA is in operation, all new complaints, including super complaints, must be referred back to the super fund or financial firm for a final opportunity to resolve the dispute before AFCA considers the complaint.
 The super fund or financial firm will then have a set timeframe to again try to resolve the complaint.